Portugal during World War II: Overview

 In September 1940, Winston Churchill wrote to Salazar congratulating him on his ability to keep Portugal out of the war, asserting that "as so often before during the many centuries of the Anglo-Portuguese alliance, British and Portuguese interests are identical on this vital question."

 Despite Portuguese neutrality, in December 1941, Portuguese Timor was occupied by Australian and Dutch forces, which were expecting a Japanese invasion.
 Salazar's reaction was violent.
 He protested, saying that the Allies had violated Portuguese sovereignty and jeopardised Portuguese neutrality.
-A strong Portuguese garrison force (about 800 men) was then sent from East Africa to take over the defence of East Timor but did not arrive on time; on 20 February 1942 the Japanese began landing troops in Timor.
+A Portuguese garrison force (about 800 men) was then sent from East Africa to take over the defence of East Timor, but did not arrive on time; on 20 February 1942 the Japanese began landing troops in Timor.